-Holiday luminaries, or luminarias, are sand-filled paper bags with a votive candle or battery-operated tea light set inside.
-Luminarias line the streets and rooftops in the Southwest United States and throughout Mexico and Latin America during the nine days before Christmas, often through January 6, the Feast of the Three Kings.
+Holiday luminaries, or luminarias, are sand-filled paper bags with light bulbs, votive candles, flameless battery-operated tea light candles or even battery-powered LED tea lights or LED candles set inside—nearly any small source of warm white light works well.
+Luminarias line the streets, walkways and rooftops in the Southwest United States and throughout Mexico and Latin America during the nine days before Christmas, often through the new year into January 6, for the Feast of the Three Kings during the holiday season.
 The lights show the way to the Inn for Mary and Joseph during Las Posadas.
-Holiday luminarias are also called farolitos, which means little lanterns.
+These holiday decorations are also called farolitos, which means little lanterns.

 Cleanup and Recycling

 Unlike jack-o-lantern Halloween decorations, there is little cleanup with luminarias.
 Remove the spent luminary candle, which can sometimes be re-melted and molded again.
 If you used string lights or Christmas lights simply reuse them, possibly as night lights.
 Pour the sand into a covered container with a tight lid to keep cats and other animals from fouling it between seasons.